AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/account-smart-lists.md

 >[!NOTE]
 >
+>This feature will be enabled for all qualifying Marketo instances on the evening of Tuesday, May 11.

+>[!NOTE]
+>
->This feature is in an Open Beta, and is available to anyone who has both TAM and the Marketo Next-Gen user experience enabled.
-Please contact your CSM if you'd like to participate in the Beta.
+>This feature is only available to those with both TAM and the Adobe Marketo Engage Next-Gen user experience enabled.

 ## Create an Account Smart List {#create-an-account-smart-list}